-Most people immediatly thing of the common candy we roast over the campfire when they hear the word marshmallow.
+Most people immediately think of the candy we roast over the campfire when they hear the word marshmallow.
 Although these candies no longer use the plant, the original recipe relied on the thick, sweet-tasting, mucilaginous texture of the marshmallow root.

-The mucilage in marshmallow are both the reason it can be made into a delicious, fluffy treat, as well as the active constituents behind its medicinal uses.
+The mucilage in marshmallow is both the reason it can be made into a delicious, fluffy treat, as well as the active constituents behind its medicinal uses.

 - Dry cough

 - Respiratory inflammation and irritation leaves are preferred

 - To prevent tanning 5